Rockies vs. Guardians: Betting Trends, Records ATS, Home/Road Splits

 Rockies Recent Betting Performance

-- In eight games as the underdog over the last 10 matchups, the Rockies have a record of 1-7.
+- In eight games as the underdog over the last 10 matchups, the Rockies have posted a mark of 2-6.

-- When it comes to the total, the Rockies and their foes are 4-6-0 in their previous 10 contests.

-- The Rockies are 2-1-0 against the spread over their past 10 games (three of those matchups had a spread listed by bookmakers).
+- The Rockies' record against the spread is 2-1-0 over their previous 10 games (oddsmakers set spreads in three of those contests).

 Rockies Betting Records & Stats

-- The Rockies have been underdogs in 17 games this season and have come away with the win four times (23.5%) in those contests.
+- The Rockies have been underdogs in 18 games this season and have come away with the win five times (27.8%) in those contests.

-- Colorado has a record of 2-8 in games where oddsmakers have it as underdogs of at least +165 on the moneyline.
+- This season, Colorado has won two of its nine games, or 22.2%, when it's the underdog by at least +170 on the moneyline.

-- The Rockies have an implied victory probability of 37.7% according to the moneyline set for this matchup.
+- The moneyline set for this matchup implies the Rockies have a 37% chance of walking away with the win.

-- Colorado and its opponents have gone over the total this season in 11 of its 23 opportunities.
+- Games involving Colorado have gone over the total set by bookmakers in 11 of 24 chances this season.

 - The Rockies are 2-1-0 against the spread in their three games that had a posted line this season.